masslab/HARproject/CodeBook.md

 This project required the creation of a script to perform general clean-up of the UCI HAR dataset, recombining several individual datasets contained therein, reduction of the scope and reorganization of the resulting dataset and then reporting aggregate data.
 The `run_analysis.R` script cleans-up and renames the variables in the data set (see below for details).
 It then subsets only the mean and standard deviation data.
 The output is a reduced dimension aggregate data set that contains means for each activity by each subject.

 ### Original Study Design
+This is very liberally paraphrased from the original data set readme file.

 The original study used 30 test subjects performing 6 activities while wearing a Samsung Galaxy SII smartphone with an accelerometer and gyroscope.
-Data were recorded during the activities to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+Data were recorded during the activities to capture triaxial linear acceleration and triaxial angular velocity.

 For each subject the following data were collected:

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Total triaxial acceleration (from accelerometer) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+- 561 variables with time and frequency.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.
+- Activity being performed.
+- Subject identifier.

 For more details, see the README.txt file included in the original UCI HAR data set.